 THIS IS A PASS/FAIL GRADE ONLY COURSE.
 The student grade recommendation is proposed by the respective Regional Campus Dean, Immokalee, or Rural Program Director.
 There are no examinations.
 The final grade is assigned by the Course Director.
 Clerkship evaluations include end-of-clerkship reviews with the primary preceptor and an end-of-clerkship review with the Regional Campus Dean, Immokalee, or Rural Program Director.
 Faculty participating in course delivery and clerkship coordinators will provide students with qualitative assessment of their performance utilizing the College of Medicine clinical performance evaluation form specifically designed for the Community Medicine Clerkship.
-The course evaluation form is posted on BlackBoard and clerkship coordinators are required to complete the form and send it to their respective regional campus for entry into CDCS by the Regional Campus Dean.
+The course evaluation form is specifically designed to cover the course objectives and student professionalism.
+A printer-friendly version is posted on BlackBoard and clerkship coordinators are required to complete the form and send it to their respective regional campus for entry into CDCS by the Regional Campus Dean.